xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 no fewer than 17 levels!
 That's because C also has the operators `=`, `+=` and its kin, `<<`, `>>`, `++`, `--`, etc.   Ironically,
-although in C the  arithmetic  and  Boolean operators are treated separately, the variables are  NOT  ...  there  are no Boolean or logical variables in  C,  so  a  Boolean  test can be made on any integer value.
+although in C the  arithmetic  and  Boolean operators are treated separately, the variables are  _not_  ...  there  are no Boolean or logical variables in  C,  so  a  Boolean  test can be made on any integer value.